surabhi-99/stock-price-prediction/README.md

 - **Invalid ticker**: Use correct Yahoo Finance ticker format
 - **Insufficient data**: Ensure date range has enough data points
 - **Download errors**: Check internet connection

+## ❓ FAQ

+**Q: What does the RMSE metric mean?**
+A: RMSE (Root Mean Squared Error) shows the average difference between your model's predictions and actual prices.
+Lower is better.

+**Q: Can I customize the date range for analysis?**
+A: Yes!
+Use the date selector to set your training or prediction window.

 ## 📝 License